Kharec/feedly2s3/README.md

 ## What

-You know [Feedly](https://feedly.com) ?
-Good. `feedly2s3` uses the Feedly's API to export an OPML file which contains the lists of your Feedly's subscriptions, and uploads it to the S3 bucket of your choice.
+Do you know [Feedly](https://feedly.com) ?
+Good.
+And do you use it ?
+Better.

+`feedly2s3` uses the Feedly's API to export an OPML file which contains the lists of your Feedly's subscriptions, and uploads it to the S3 bucket of your choice.

 ## Installation